xp44mm/Notebook/Compilers/Chapter 4 Syntax Analysis.md

 ### 4.4.3 LL(1) Grammars

 Predictive parsers, that is, recursive-descent parsers needing no backtracking, can be constructed for a class of grammars called LL(1).
-The first ”L” in LL(1) stands for scanning the input from left to right, the second "L" for producing a leftmost derivation, and the "1" for using one input symbol of lookahead at each step to make parsing action decisions.
+The first “L” in LL(1) stands for scanning the input from left to right, the second “L” for producing a leftmost derivation, and the “1” for using one input symbol of lookahead at each step to make parsing action decisions.

 ---

-#### Transition Diagrams for Predictive Parsers
+##### Transition Diagrams for Predictive Parsers

 Transition diagrams are useful for visualizing predictive parsers.
-For example, the transition diagrams for nonterminals $E$ and $E’$ of grammar (4.28) appear in Fig. 4.16(a).
+For example, the transition diagrams for nonterminals $E$ and $E'$ of grammar (4.28) appear in Fig. 4.16(a).
 To construct the transition diagram from a grammar, first eliminate left recursion and then left factor the grammar.
 Then, for each nonterminal $A$,

 1. Create an initial and final (return) state.